Fresh on Mondays

 At first I was basically just making this stuff up.
 Over time I’ve read lots of advertising books and finally took a couple of college courses to get more grounded in the fundamentals of marketing.
 But from the very beginning, even before I knew much about marketing, I’ve been blown away by how well this stuff works!
 When I advertise about something, it usually happens.
 I think that’s because the ad keeps bringing the goal to my attention, which nudges me to follow through on little things that make a powerful difference.

 For example, about a week ago I created a picture of myself standing in a swimming pool with a water polo team I want to try out for.
-You can see a copy of it on the Your ads page.
+You can see a copy of it on the Examples page.
 To produce that image, I had a friend take a picture of me in a pool with her cell phone, and then used Photoshop to insert that picture into a group photo I downloaded from the team website.
 This probably took me an hour.
 To deliver the ad to myself, I set one copy of the doctored photo as my computer desktop background, and printed out another to tape on my bathroom mirror next to the walking photo I took last month.

 Since I’ve never played water polo before, the idea of playing on that team has been kind of a vague notion with lots of unknowns.
 I’ve visited their website several times, but so far have lurked in the safety of anonymity — telling myself I need to get in better shape anyway before relating to the team matters.
 But now that I literally see myself in the pool with these people every day, the idea of playing on the team seems much less imaginary.
 Even though I haven’t met them yet, the other players are starting to feel familiar — almost like my new friends.
 A few days ago I took the small action of signing up for the team mailing list — something I’d almost done several times before.
 Now that I’m on the list, I’m able to find out when their games are, so I attended one on Saturday.
 That was great.
 Actually seeing the team play has made the whole concept seem much, much more real.
 Now it just feels like a matter of time before I’m in the pool playing with them.
 That’s a lot of progress toward my goal in one week!